cardopoli/this-was-tomorrow/content/sites/treneere-estate.md

 image: ''
 dropbox_audio: ''
 body_intro: |-
-  Treneere is a social housing estate on the western edge of Penzance, around fifteen minutes' walk from the town centre.
-Penzance is the last stop on the rail line from London - the end of the line, in the words of one resident - a fact that shapes the area's economy and its sense of itself: seasonal employment, a shrinking high street, distance from anywhere larger.
+  Treneere is a social housing estate on the western edge of Penzance, about fifteen minutes' walk from the town centre.
+Penzance is the last stop on the rail line from London, and the area's economy reflects it: seasonal work, a contracting high street, and a sense of distance from anywhere larger that residents describe as both a limitation and part of what holds the place together.

-  Whole Again Communities (WAC) has run a community hub on the estate since 2013.
-It was founded by Lizzie Sullivan, who had worked across the voluntary sector and encountered persistent gatekeeping - services that were nominally open but in practice required a referral, a diagnosis, a fit with someone else's criteria.
-Sullivan, who has ADHD and dyslexia, found the system could not accommodate her, let alone the people it was meant to serve.
-WAC was set up as a deliberate alternative: open access, no referral, no means test, no condition to meet.
+  Whole Again Communities (WAC) has run a hub on the estate since 2013, founded by Lizzie Sullivan after years working across the voluntary sector encountering the same obstacle repeatedly: services that were nominally open to everyone but in practice required a referral, a diagnosis, or a fit with someone else's idea of who deserved help.
+Sullivan has ADHD and dyslexia and found the system could not accommodate her, let alone the people it was supposed to serve.
+WAC was built as the alternative - open access, no referral, no means test, no condition to meet before you're allowed through the door.

   Sullivan retired in November 2025.
-Simone, who had job-shared the role with her since around 2020, became CEO.
-The current team is small and entirely part time: Simone, Emma Nicholls, Steph (one day a week), and Maggie and Louise in the kitchen.
-Two sessional workers, both around eighteen, both former child attendees of WAC's programmes, are employed and supported through formal training - safeguarding, DBS, food hygiene.
+Simone, who had job-shared the role with her since around 2020, took over as CEO.
+The team running it now is small and entirely part time: Simone, Emma Nicholls, one staff member working a single day a week, and two in the kitchen.
+Two sessional workers, both around eighteen, both former child attendees of the hub's own programmes, are now employed there and supported through formal qualifications - safeguarding, DBS checks, food hygiene.
 dropbox_gallery: ''
 body_middle: |-
   ## What it does

-  WAC's programme covers cooking workshops across all ages, a garden group, walking groups, exercise classes, a children's club, and a monthly ND Café for neurodivergent residents.
-A lunch delivery service reaches people who cannot attend in person.
-The hub also hosts services it does not itself provide: NHS vaccination clinics, cancer awareness sessions, social prescribing appointments, and on one occasion a consultation with Oxford University researchers on cancer trial design.
+  The programme covers cooking workshops across all ages, a garden group, walking groups, exercise classes, a children's club, and a monthly café for neurodivergent residents.
+A delivery service brings food to people who cannot attend in person.
+The hub also lends its space to services it doesn't itself run - NHS vaccination clinics, cancer awareness sessions, social prescribing appointments, and on one occasion a research consultation with Oxford University academics on cancer trial design.

-  Funding for community hubs of this kind is often indirect - WAC receives some support tied to NHS objectives around keeping people out of hospital - but the amount does not cover a month of operating costs.
-Emma Nicholls, who works at the hub, put it plainly: the funds that exist are not what people need and are not what people want.
+  Funding follows a familiar pattern for this kind of work: indirect, tied to outcomes elsewhere in the system rather than the work itself.
+WAC receives some support connected to NHS objectives around reducing hospital admissions, but the amount doesn't cover a month of running costs.
+The gap between what funders will pay for and what the hub actually does - cooking, company, somewhere warm to sit, a person who knows your name - is the recurring frustration among the staff who run it.

-  Emma grew up on Treneere and still lives there.
-She joined WAC in 2022, initially in an administrative capacity, after a chance conversation - her sister, a hairdresser on the estate, was cutting Lizzie Sullivan's hair when the vacancy came up.
-Before WAC she spent ten years in estate agency in Penzance.
+  Emma Nicholls, who works at the hub, grew up on Treneere and still lives there.
+She joined WAC in 2022 after a chance conversation - her sister, a hairdresser on the estate, happened to be cutting Lizzie Sullivan's hair when a vacancy came up.
+Before WAC she spent ten years in estate agency in Penzance town centre.

   Emma Nicholls, resident and WAC team member